Happy Mania

-Happy Mania (ハッピー・マニア, Happī Mania) is a Japanese manga series written and illustrated by Moyoko Anno.
+Happy Mania (ハッピー・マニア, Happī Mania) is a Japanese manga series written and illustrated by Moyoco Anno.
 It was serialized in Shodensha's josei manga magazine Feel Young from 1995 to 2001, with its chapters collected in eleven tankōbon volumes.
 It was licensed in North America by Tokyopop, with the volumes published from 2003 to 2004.

 A 12-episode television drama adaptation was broadcast in 1998.
-A second manga series, titled Go Happy Mania, started in 2019.
+A second manga series, titled Go Happy Mania, was serialized in Feel Young from 2019 to 2025.

 Plot

 Shigeta, a young woman of 24, spends her days working at Tanaka Books and fretting over her love-life; or, more accurately, the lack thereof.
 The thing is, though, the biggest obstacle between Shigeta and a satisfying relationship seems to be Shigeta herself.
 When it comes to men, the poor girl has exceedingly poor judgement, exacerbated by her even poorer self-esteem.